Giray18/etl-s3-airflow-snowflake-powerbi-marketing-data/README.md

 ![picture alt](dags-1.png)

 Almost all of the tables being refreshed by data delta loads with MERGE INTO command.
 Based on spesific keys transactions are updated (SCD-1) or new transactions are inserted.
-For example if an item`s price changes item`s only related fields will be updated by new price value.
+For example if an item`s price changes only related fields will be updated by new price value.
 When new events gathered events will be appended to related tables.

 ![picture alt](flow-diagram-ETL-design.jpg)